bubbly853/ribbon2helmsman/readme.md

     python manage.py migrate --database=default
     python manage.py collectstatic --noinput
     ```
+    **📝Notice:** If this step fails, there are multiple possible reasons.
+The traceback will be long, but look for the postgres error code.
+Here are a few common errors:
+    * FATAL:  password authentication failed for user "helmsman":
+        * Ensure the password set up for the 'helmsman' user matches the password in the .env file.
+    * no pg_hba.conf entry for host "local", user "helmsman", database "helmsman_db":
+        * Ensure the pg_hba.conf step was followed correctly.
+    *  FATAL:  database "helmsman_db" does not exist:
+        * The database "helmsman_db" was not set up.
+Ensure that the database is set up properly.

-11. as root, create the gunicorn file */etc/systemd/system/helmsman.service* as shows
+12. as root, create the gunicorn file */etc/systemd/system/helmsman.service* as shows

     ```service
     [Unit]